alphasoc/nfr/README.md

 ```

 ## Status command
-You can use `namescore status` to quickly check the most important parameters and diagnose basic problems.
+Use `namescore status` to quickly check the most important parameters and diagnose basic problems.

 ## Running
 Run `namescore listen` in tmux or screen, or provide a startup script to start namescore at system startup.
 To debug possible problems, you can use `namescore listen debug` which is more verbose.